jump-dev/SDPNAL.jl/README.md

-First, make sure that you satisfy the requirements of the [MATLAB.jl](https://github.com/JuliaInterop/MATLAB.jl) Julia package, and that the SDPNALllus software is installed in your [MATLAB™](http://www.mathworks.com/products/matlab/) installation.
+First, make sure that you satisfy the requirements of the [MATLAB.jl](https://github.com/JuliaInterop/MATLAB.jl) Julia package, and that the SDPNALplus software is installed in your [MATLAB™](http://www.mathworks.com/products/matlab/) installation.

 Then, install `SDPNAL.jl` using `Pkg.add`: